DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 # resolv.conf

+A file that contains DNS nameservers to be used by the linux machine it sits on.</br>
+Since dnsmasq, a DNS server, is running right on this machine, the entries just point to localhost.</br>

 `resolv.conf`
 ```
 nameserver ::1
 nameserver 127.0.0.1
 ```

-A file that contains DNS nameservers to be used by the linux machine it sits on.</br>
-Since dnsmasq, a DNS server, is running right on this machine, the entries just point to localhost:</br>
-    `nameserver ::1`</br>
-    `nameserver 127.0.0.1`

 Bit of an issue is that this file is often managed by various system services, like dhcpcd, systemd, networkmanager... and they change it as they see fit.</br>